Surviving with a Smile

 “There’s a part in my book where I talk about being sick the whole day… and my brother was coming to visit me," Curiel says.
 "The moment I saw him walk through the door, I lit up and the nausea went away.”

 Currently, Curiel is focused on raising funds to cover printing and distribution costs.
-His project will only be funded if he can get $30,000 in donations on Kickstarter before February 16.
 All money raised beyond the goal will go to funding his hospital visits to kids and book tours.
 He is also hoping to plan a charity event to help get his book into the hands of kids who need it.

 And he plans to write more books, telling of life after his battle with cancer.